ssmi8/Escape_Haunted_House/README.md

 * Upon playing the game and testing the functionality, I noticed that one of the decisions led to the wrong path.
 I corrected this by referring it to the correct functions.
 * I noticed on a number of lines, it exceeded the character lengths so I amended the text to make sure it all fit.
 * When testing I realised the restart function did not work, where I has misspelt the text which was corrected.
+* Towards the end of my project, I realised my invalid solutions were not working as they were not in a loop - I correct by using a while/else loop.

 ## Deployment